-Most of us self-medicate with unhealthy and often compulsive habits to escape unpleasant feelings and emotions: drinking, overeating, shopping, and of course, spending way too much time on the internet.
-What if we got lost in the world of creativity and art whenever we feel anxious or bored?
+Most of us self-medicate with unhealthy and often compulsive habits to escape unpleasant feelings and emotions: Drinking, overeating, shopping, and of course, spending way too much time on the internet.
+What if, instead, we got lost in the world of creativity and art whenever we feel anxious or bored?
 Wouldn't it be wonderful to Self-Medicate with Art instead?

 That’s all for this week!